opendr-eu/opendr/docs/reference/lightweight-open-pose.md

 ```

 This method is used to save a trained model.
-Provided with the path, absolute or relative, **including the filename**, it creates a directory with the name
+Provided with the path, absolute or relative, including a *folder* name, it creates a directory with the name
-of the model provided and saves the model inside with a proper format and a .json file with metadata.
+        of the *folder* provided and saves the model inside with a proper format and a .json file with metadata.

-If [`self.optimize`](#LightweightOpenPoseLearner.optimize) was ran previously, it saves the optimized ONNX model in
+If [`self.optimize`](#LightweightOpenPoseLearner.optimize) was run previously, it saves the optimized ONNX model in
 a similar fashion, by copying it from the self.temp_path it was saved previously during conversion.

 Parameters: